 But it's still considered an alternative treatment.
 Erik Moen, physical therapist and owner of Seattle-based Corpore Sano Physical Therapy and BikePT, was unfamiliar with the MELT Method.
 "I am generally in favor of people moving and taking care of their musculoskeletal system," he tells LIVESTRONG.com after reviewing the program.
 "The body requires movement for appropriate function.
 The MELT Method appears to be a nice, systematic means of getting populations to move well."

 So, Should You Try It?

 Although there is minimal research examining the distinct benefits of MELT, the protocol is gentle and generally safe to try.
 Hitzmann says almost everyone, from children to seniors, can use it.
-"I've worked with hundreds of pregnant women, as well as many people who are injured, out of shape, have limited mobility, chronic pain or bone disorders."
+She says she's worked with hundreds of people with limited mobility, chronic pain, bone disorders and other conditions and injuries.

 Still, as with any new exercise routine, but especially one that aims to reduce pain, it's always smart to check in with your doctor or physical therapist first.

 How to Get Started With MELT at Home